-More information about these and other opcodes can be found in our ENG-0001 description of our USB API.
+More information about these and other opcodes can be found in our ENG-0001 USB API documentation.
 Regardless of your spectrometer architecture, our software drivers provide functions and properties to ensure that subsequent calls to their respective getSpectrum() functions will not internally generate a

 - Wasatch.NET: ISpectrometer.triggerSource property